james-millner/jamesmillner.dev/content/posts/7-GarminFitExploration/index.md

 So, I've talked a lot about FIT files and how amazing they are.
 But let's get back on track with the article.

 A FIT file is a binary file, and trying to manually decode it would be a pain.
 You'd probably end up losing your hair out and experiencing a lot of frustration.
 Luckily, that's where the Garmin [FIT SDK](https://developer.garmin.com/fit/overview/) comes in.
 The FIT SDK provides a set of tools to help you map, model, encode, and decode FIT files.
-However, it's a pretty complex beast, and you'll have plenty of fun digging through the documentation and navigating the different layers of the SDK.
+However, it's a pretty complex beast.
+You'll have plenty of fun digging through the documentation and navigating the different layers of the SDK.
 It's available in various programming languages, including C, C++, C#, Java, JavaScript, Objective-C, and Python.

 Since I have a background in Java, I decided to explore the Java version of the SDK.

 ### Kotlin Fit Converter Lib

-I've put in some serious hours doing the heavy lifting, but there's still so much left to dive into.
+I've put in some serious hours doing the heavy lifting.
+There's still so much left to dive into.
 Instead of my usual strategy of constantly delaying and keeping things under wraps, I figured why not share what I've got so far?
 It's a way to let you in on the progress and get your thoughts on it.

 Introducing <b>The Kotlin Fit Converter Lib</b>! :tada: